cpriest/SnapLinksPlus/README.md

 **It is doubtful that all v2 features will be rewritten for v3 without the help of others**.

-Great progress has been made with v3, the next release due soon will have the majority of the v2 features, **but without a configuration panel.
+Version 3.1 has been released and has the majority of the v2 features, **but without a configuration panel.
 The next release will have configurable options.**

 Please see [Dev Notes](DevNotes.md) for the latest development status.

 ## Known Issues & Some Planned Features
  * Add Options GUI
- * Open links next to current tab
  * Open in New Tabs/New Windows/Tabs In New Window
- * Releasing the mouse button while holding down shift causes Context Menu to appear ([unfixable at the moment](https://bugzilla.mozilla.org/show_bug.cgi?id=692139)) - Plan is to have alternative method to bypass Greatest Font Size Filter

 ----